nine8439/Soft_Eng_pres_4/Desktop/Patriot.md

 + The algorithm used to calculate the path of the Scud Missile was called the Range-Gate Algorithm.

-+ However since it was only 24bit machine, there was a loss in precision as the time increased or the velocity has significantly higher.
++ However since it was only 24bit machine, there was a loss in precision as the time increased or the velocity was significantly higher.

 + The System had been on for over 100 hours and therefore the Range-Gate algorithm was significantly off and no missile was detected in the Dhahran attack.